adokitkat/vut-fit-ios-1/README.md

 Prints result to STDOUT.

-POSIXly correct
+POSIX-ly correct

-Works in: Linux, FreeBSD
+Works on: Linux, FreeBSD

-Should work in: MacOS
+Should work on: MacOS

 Flags:
 ```